YashPuri22/Tableau_Covid19Dashboard_Analysis/README.md

 # Tableau_Covid19Dashboard_Project
 This project focuses on a exploratory data analysis and visualized data-driven evaluation.
 Our primary goal is to refine survey results, showcasing state-wise cases, vaccination data, and demographic insights.

-# Data Analytical Principles and Data Visualization tools used :
+# Data Analytical Principles and Data Visualization Tools used :
 Microsoft Excel-Power Query, indexing, formula, Tableau, dashboarding.

 # Outcome of the analysis